dockur/samba/readme.md

   PASS: "secret"
 ```

+The default username is `samba` and the default password is `secret`.

-### How do I modify the permissions?
+### How do I configure file ownership?

-You can set `UID` and `GID` environment variables to change the user and group ID.
+You can use the `UID` and `GID` environment variables to configure the user and group IDs used by Samba:

 ```yaml
 environment: